A New Bound for the Brown--Erd\H{o}s--S\'os Problem: Proof Overview and Proof of Theorem

 We now move to our next key lemma, Lemma \ref{lem:Sarkozy_Selkow} below.
 Let us say that a $3$-graph is $d$-degenerate if it is possible to repeatedly remove from it a set of at least $d$ vertices which touches at most $d$ edges.
 As we mentioned above, the 3-graphs $F_k$ are not $1$-degenerate, so it is not possible to take one of these $3$-graphs and repeatedly remove vertices of degree at most $1$ so as to obtain configurations with any desired number of edges, while not increasing the difference.
-One can argue, however, that since Lemma \ref{lem:approx} only asks for $e'$ to satisfy $e-\sqrt{e} \leq e' \leq e$, it is enough to show that the $3$-graphs $F_k$ are $\sqrt{e(F_k)}$-degenerate.
+One can argue, however, that since Lemma \ref{lem:approx} only asks for $e'$ to satisfy $e-\sqrt{e} \leq e' \leq e$, it is enough to show that the $3$-graphs $F_k$ are, say, $e(F_k)^{1/3}$-degenerate.
 Unfortunately, we cannot do even this.
 Instead, we will overcome the problem by using Lemma \ref{lem:Sarkozy_Selkow}.
 This lemma states that if $H$ contains many copies of some nice $3$-graph $G$, then it also contains copies of $3$-graphs $G_0 = G,G_1,G_2,\dots$ which are all $e(G)$-degenerate and whose sizes increase.
 In fact, as in Lemma \ref{lem:main}, we cannot always guarantee success in finding copies of $G_1,G_2,\ldots,G_{\ell}$ in $H$, since the process might get stuck in a situation analogous to the one in Lemma \ref{lem:main}.
-Finally, the price we have to pay for the degeneracy guaranteed by Item 2 of Lemma \ref{lem:Sarkozy_Selkow} is that the size of the $3$-graphs $G_1,G_2,\ldots,G_{\ell}$ only grows by a factor of roughly $k$ at each step.
-Hence, just like Lemma \ref{lem:main}, Lemma \ref{lem:Sarkozy_Selkow} also falls short of proving Lemma \ref{lem:approx}.
+Finally, the price we have to pay for the degeneracy guaranteed by Item 2 of Lemma \ref{lem:Sarkozy_Selkow} is that the size of the $3$-graphs $G_1,G_2,\ldots,G_{\ell}$ only grows by a factor of roughly $k$ at each step, where $k = \Delta(G)$.
+Namely, $G_{\ell}$ grows (only) exponentially (in $\ell$), unlike the factorial growth in Lemma \ref{lem:main}.
+Hence, just like Lemma \ref{lem:main}, Lemma \ref{lem:Sarkozy_Selkow} alone also falls short of proving Lemma \ref{lem:approx}.